The Right Way to Potty Train Your Rescue Dog

 You are responsible for helping your dog succeed with potty training.
 Avoid leaving your dog alone for extended periods beyond their capacity.
 When initiating potty training, limit their alone time to no more than 3 hours, mimicking the needs of an 8-week-old puppy.
 Duration can be extended but only gradually.
 If you can’t give regular breaks in the beginning, enlist the help of a dog walker or a friendly neighbor.

-Do This When Potty Training Your Dog
+Essential Tips for Potty Training Your Dog Effectively

 Accelerate your rescue dog’s potty-training progress with these 6 pro tips.

-1. Restrict Freedom: Don’t give your pup free run of the house until they are house-trained.
+Restrict Freedom: Don’t give your pup free run of the house until they are house-trained.
 If you can't keep an eye on them, confine them to a designated area.

-2. Use a Leash: When taking your dog outside for a potty break, use a leash to minimize distractions and help them stay focused.
+Use a Leash: When taking your dog outside for a potty break, use a leash to minimize distractions and help them stay focused.

-3. Ditch the Potty Pads: If your goal is to have your dog potty outside, avoid using disposable pads.
+Ditch the Potty Pads: If your goal is to have your dog potty outside, avoid using disposable pads.
 This product confuses your dog and delays the training process.

-4. Positive Reinforcement, Not Punishment: Forget about the outdated methods of rubbing their nose in accidents or using physical force.
+Positive Reinforcement, Not Punishment: Forget about the outdated methods of rubbing their nose in accidents or using physical force.
 Being too harsh will only make your dog afraid to go in front of you.

-5. Be Consistent: As tempting is it to just open the door and let them go, especially as your dog starts to get the hang of it, until your dog is house-trained (14 days, zero incidents), continue to accompany them outside and reward the moment they finish.
+Be Consistent: As tempting is it to just open the door and let them go, especially as your dog starts to get the hang of it, until your dog is house-trained (14 days, zero incidents), continue to accompany them outside and reward the moment they finish.

-6. Proper Clean-Up: Use an enzymatic cleaner to effectively neutralize a soiled area.
+Proper Clean-Up: Use an enzymatic cleaner to effectively neutralize a soiled area.
 No amount of bleach or other solution will sufficiently offset the scent that remains, and your dog may be tempted to revisit the spot.

 No one can tell you how long it will take to potty train your rescue dog.
 Potty training is a team effort that requires understanding and consistency.
 Your rescue dog must understand eliminating inside isn’t appropriate, and you need to set them up for success by keeping to a schedule and understanding their tell signs.